filecoin-project/specs/src/systems/filecoin_blockchain/struct/tipset/_index.md

 Each block references a parent tipset and validates _that tipset's state_, while proposing messages to be included for the current epoch.
 The state to which a new block's messages apply cannot be known until that block is incorporated into a tipset.
 It is thus not meaningful to execute the messages from a single block in isolation: a new state tree is only known once all messages in that block's tipset are executed.

-A valid tipset contains a non-empty collection of blocks that all specify identical:
+A valid tipset contains a non-empty collection of blocks that have distinct miners and all specify identical:

 - `Epoch`
 - `Parents`